Man jailed over killing of ‘caring’ neighbour in violent row

 LeSean Williams was sentenced to three years in prison for manslaughter

-A man has been jailed for killing his “caring” neighbour in a violent row.
+A man has been jailed for killing his “caring” neighbour in a violent row last year.

-41-year-old Andrew Gardner confronted 19-year-old LeSean Williams after he made “derogatory comments” to a friend of Mr Gardner’s on the street where they both lived.
+Andrew Gardner, 41, confronted 19-year-old LeSean Williams after he made “derogatory comments” to a friend of Mr Gardner’s on the street where they both lived in Handsworth, Birmingham.

-Mr Gardner’s friend, who had been living with him at his house in Handsworth, Birmingham, had complained that Williams had mocked her facial disfigurement.
+Mr Gardner’s friend, who had been living with him at his home had complained that Williams had mocked her facial disfigurement.

-Distressed, Mr Gardner confronted his neighbour but the altercation quickly turned violent.
-Both wielded knives, and Mr Gardner sustained a fatal wound to the chest.
+Distressed, Mr Gardner confronted his neighbour but the altercation quickly turned violent with both men wielding knives, and Mr Gardner suffering a fatal wound to the chest.

 Williams, who is now 20, fled the scene on an electric scooter as Mr Gardner collapsed upon returning home.
 A short time later, he died of his injuries in hospital.